aleron75/redlog/README.md

 A script that runs after `composer install` should already create an `.env` file.
 If it doesn't work, manually copy the `.env.example` file into `.env`.

-Then, customize `.env` file according to your Redmine settings.
+Then, customize `.env` and `config.yml` files according to your Redmine settings.

 **Note:** customize letters of activities according to your preferences and bind them to your Reddmine's ids.